By Staff Writer| 2026-02-23

 A home warranty can help manage repair costs for appliances and major systems, but it isn’t the same as insurance.
 Learn how coverage works, typical service call fee, exclusions, and ways to evaluate plans before you buy.

-Here’s how it typically works: you file claims online or by phone when a covered item fails, the provider dispatches a technician from its network, and you pay a fixed service call fee, sometimes called a deductible.
-Plans vary in response time, parts policies, and whether you can choose your own contractor.
+Here’s how it typically works: you file claims online or by phone when a covered item fails, and the provider sends a technician from its network.
+You’ll pay a fixed service call fee, sometimes called a deductible.
+Plans vary significantly - from response times and parts policies to whether you can select your own contractor.
+It's crucial to understand these elements, as they affect the convenience and cost-effectiveness of the warranty plan.
+Knowing what to expect can streamline the repair process and reduce stress during emergencies.

 Search